-- 1. 38 MC before the beginning of the third semester; - 2.
-75 MC before the beginning of the fifth semester; and - 3.
-117 MC before the beginning of the seventh semester.
+- 1. 39 MC before the beginning of the third semester to be promoted to Year 2; - 2.
+76 MC before the beginning of the fifth semester to be promoted to Year 3; and - 3.
+118 MC before the beginning of the seventh semester to be promoted to year 4.

 These deadlines signal that a student should use the summer vacation to make up for deficits in modular credits at the end of the second semester of an academic year.
-They also correspond to the student's level of study in the programme: